Why did this change matter so much to the digital marketing community?

 A: No, because their impact on rankings isn’t great enough to significantly affect your rankings unless your website is image-focused.

 Q: How high priority is alt text?

 A: Writing alt text is a high priority whenever you upload an image to your site.
 Consider making this a standard practice because alt text is relatively simple to implement and stands to impact your SEO for a long time.

 Keep in mind that alt attributes won’t have as much of an impact as other ranking factors, so historical alt text optimization shouldn’t be the first thing you address in an SEO campaign.
 You should only revisit alt text optimization after you address higher priority technical issues and implement content optimization.

 Search engines use hundreds of factors to judge how relevant a web page is for users.
-One of those factors is image alt text, and with the changes to Google Image Search in 2018, websites have the potential to drive traffic with image SEO.
+One of those factors is the image alt text, and with the changes to Google Image Search through the years, websites have the potential to drive serious traffic through the use of good image SEO.

-Here are 10 best practices if you’re ready to start writing robust and authoritative alt text:
+Here are 10 best practices if you’re ready to start writing robust, authoritative, and ADA compliant alt text: